catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 !!! info Character Creation info
-	Available Aptitude Points and Skill Points depend on your level of experience.
+	You can choose 4 Aptitudes at Level 1, and then spend available Aptitude Points and Skill Points depending on your level of [[#Experience]].
 You can allocate them freely on a 1:1 basis.

 ### Combat